RowdyVoyeur/m8c-rpi4-module/README.md

 ## Notes

-This module has been tested with Patchbox OS version 2022-05-17.
-Please let me know if you're having issues running it on different Patchbox versions.
+This module has been tested with [Patchbox OS version 2022-05-17](https://community.blokas.io/t/beta-patchbox-os-image-2022-05-17/3774).
+Please let me know if you're having issues running it on different Patchbox OS versions.

 ## References